 Public Tours – “First Wednesdays”

 Members of the public interested in visiting the museum are encouraged to join us on the first Wednesday of each month at 5:00 p.m. for a tour of the museum’s collections.
 These tours are open to everyone and admission is free.
 Please join us and learn about our holdings, current research and discover Alabama’s great biodiversity.
-Tours begin at 5:00 p.m. and last approximately one hour.
+Tours begin at 5:00 p.m. and last approximately an hour and a half.

 If you are planning on attending an upcoming tour, please REGISTER HERE so that we can prepare for your arrival.

 Have a group (school group, class, community group, club, etc.) that would like to visit the museum together?
 We would love to show you around!
 Group tours are available by appointment and can be tailored to meet your curriculum and/or content needs.
 For more information, inquiries or to schedule a group tour, please contact us.

 Join us during Homecoming Weekend in the fall for our annual AUMNH Open House.
 Come walk through the museum, interact with museum staff and see our collections.
 There is something for everyone.
 From plants to insects, sponges to fish, frogs to fossils.
 Explore the vast biodiversity that makes up our great state Alabama.